vanderhoop/battleroom/README.md

 # Battleroom

-A simple command-line REPL designed to give Ruby newbies countless reps doing simple tasks like assigning variables and accessing and assigning values within nested data structures.
+A simple command-line REPL designed to give Ruby newbies countless reps doing simple tasks like working with variables, manipulating data structures, and definiting and invoking methods.

 #### Config